 Florida is one of the few states that has no annulment statute.
 Annulments in Florida are based on the common law – which means that such cases are decided by the court analyzing prior cases.
+As a result, it is important that you contact an annulment lawyer in Jacksonville.

 Whether or not you may be eligible to have your marriage annulled depends on your CAPACITY to marry and your CONSENT to marry.